BrAmaral/torChecker/README.md

 # torChecker - A Tor Relay IP checking tool
-This is a simple python3 tool to check if an IP address is a Tor Relay Node or not.
+This is a simple python3 tool that checks if an IP address is a Tor Relay Node or not.

 ## Features
 - Single target input